jcrobles99/jcrobles99/README.md

 ## Hi there 👋

+### I’m an electronic engineer specialized in intelligent embedded systems.
+I’ve developed many electronic and software projects throughout my career which have fullfield high standards so I consider myself a professional in problem solving.

 <!--
 **jcrobles99/jcrobles99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.